Santosh-Gupta/Research2Vec/README.md

 In addition to the features of embeddings, just having a completly different system of research papers reccomendations can be benificial because if it can find even 1 paper that the other reccomenders didn't find, that alone may have a strong positive impact on the user.
 As someone who has conducted many thorough research paper searches, every single paper mattered.

-## How helpful are research paper reccomenders?
+## How helpful are research paper recommenders?

 When I was in R&D, we spent a lot of time reinventing the wheel; a lot of techniques, methods, and processes that we developed we already pioneered or likely pioneered.
 The issue was that we weren't able to look for them, mainly due to not hitting the right keyword/phrasing in our queries.